UIUCLearningLanguageLab/LabWebsite/content/participate.md

 ## What is a typical study like?

-We conduct two main kinds of studies:
+We conduct two kinds of studies:

 In our in-home observational studies, we send home audio and/or video recording equipment, for you to record natural interactions between you and your child.
 This might include reading a book, having a meal, or playing as the child normally would.